Qwantums/auto-definer/README.md

 TERMS OF SERVICE AGREEMENT

-This Terms of Service Agreement (the "Agreement") is entered into between Stephen Crowell ("Bot Owner") and the user ("User") of the auto-definer (a.k.a.
+This Terms of Service Agreement (the "Agreement") is entered into between Qwantums ("Bot Owner") and the user ("User") of the auto-definer (a.k.a.
 "Dictionary") Discord bot (the "Bot").

 By using the Bot, the User agrees to be bound by the terms of this Agreement.
 If the User does not agree to the terms of this Agreement, they should immediately discontinue use of the Bot.